wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Save the files and hit F5 to debug.
 1. Add a new incident with a picture and it will get uploaded to Azure storage.
 1. Close the browser and stop debugging.
+1. Open the Azure Storage Explorer, connect it to your storage account and verify that your image and a queue entry were uploaded to Azure storage.

 END